 Once an agency or facilitator has been chosen, it will be necessary to begin the application and home study process.
 The written part of the application involves the completion of a long and comprehensive document asking questions about the employment, education, family background, medical history, and financial history of the adoptive parents.
 They will be required to provide contact information for family members and friends who can serve as character references.
 The agency will interview those references to help evaluate the adoptive parents' appropriateness to adopt.
-An application fee of between $100 and $600 is generally required to be submitted along with the paperwork.
+An application fee of several hundred dollars is generally required to be submitted along with the paperwork.
 The adoption agency will also need to complete a criminal background check, which will involve additional fees.
 Only when all paperwork, interviews, and background checks are complete will the adoption agency decide whether they will accept the adoptive parents as a client in their program.

 Profile/Autobiography for Domestic Adoptions